turbot/terraform-provider-turbot/website/docs/r/profile.html.markdown

 In addition to all the arguments above, the following attributes are exported:

 - `id` - Unique identifier of the resource.
-- `parent_akas` - A list of all `akas` for this Turbot profiles's parent resource.
+- `parent_akas` - A list of all `akas` for this Turbot Guardrails profiles's parent resource.

 ## Import

-Turbot profiles can be imported using the `id`.
+Turbot Guardrails profiles can be imported using the `id`.
 For example,

 ```
 terraform import turbot_folder.admin 123456789012